univention/univention-corporate-server/doc/architecture/services/umc.rst

    pair: umc; http
    pair: umc; https

-The user interacts with the *UMC web front end* in their web browser.
-The *UMC web front end* communicates through *HTTP/HTTPS* with the *UMC backend*.
+The user interacts with the *UMC web frontend* in their web browser.
+The *UMC web frontend* communicates through *HTTP/HTTPS* with the *UMC backend*.
 The *Reverse proxy* receives requests, handles SSL/TLS, and forwards the requests through *HTTP* to the *UMC server*.